yoyosource/BOTC-HomeBrew/Outsider/README.md

 Each night one player who would receive a potion might receive one of the opposite alignment instead.

 ## ![](Student/.image_big.png) [Student](Student)
-You may only nominate if you hold a evil potion.
+You may only nominate if you hold an evil potion.
 You may only vote if you hold a good potion.
 You know which potions you are holding.

 ## ![](Weeping%20Angel/.image_big.png) [Weeping Angel](Weeping%20Angel)
 Once per game at night, a good player that talked to you in private today dies.